reversely/reverses-master/_posts/2021-06-21-Emily-Henry.md

 image: /assets/images/Emily-Henry.jpg
 ---

-<strong>Emily Henry is one of the warmest, most insightful authors I’ve had the pleasure to meet.
-I spoke to her on June 24, 2021, right after her sixth book, People We Meet on Vacation, had become a #1 New York Times bestseller.
-Our conversation covered literary communities, unwinding the stigma against romance novels, and the bane of consumer capitalism.
-It also went deep into the craft behind her romance novels, on how Henry gets her ideas, her writing process, and how novel covers shape a reader’s conception of a book.</strong>
+<strong>Emily Henry is the <i>New York Times</i>-bestselling author of four novels.
+She's also a witty and deeply warm conversationalist!
+Our conversation in 2021 covered Henry's approaches to character conflict, the bane of consumer capitalism, and the alchemical combination of truth and fiction that powers a writer's imagination. </strong>

 <img src="/assets/images/divider.svg" alt="re:verses" style="width:140px;">